Baldo by Hector D. Cantú and Carlos Castellanos for July 18, 2017

 10. Missing large

-ron almost 7 years ago
+ron over 7 years ago

 Most men of my generation served in the Armed Forces as a basic obligation as a citizen.
 There we learned to remove our cover (hat) indoors.